ByAUJay

 Decentralized Oracles

-- Pros: Increased security, resistance to manipulation.
+- Pros: Boosted security and better resistance to manipulation.

 Contract-to-Contract (On-chain) Price Feeds

-- Pros: Tamper-resistant, transparent.
+- Pros: It's tamper-resistant and super transparent.

 Best Practices for Securing Price Feeds